 Engineering: professions, practice and skills 1

-In this key introductory module you’ll take the first steps in planning your personal development to achieve career goals such as professional engineering status.
-As part of the skills development, you’ll take part in remote practical engineering activities, using a home experiment pack.
-This replaces a one-week residential school that we’ve cancelled for 2022 due to the uncertainty associated with the COVID-19 pandemic.
-You’ll work in a small online team, under the guidance of experienced tutors, exploring real-world engineering phenomena and solving problems.
+In this key introductory module, you’ll take the first steps in planning your personal development to achieve career goals such as professional engineering status.
+As part of the skills development, you’ll take part in practical engineering activities delivered via home experiment kits and a one-day online project school.
+You’ll work both on your own and in a small team, under the guidance of experienced tutors, exploring real-world engineering phenomena and solving problems.
 You’ll also gain practical skills in taking measurements, analysing data, seeking and evaluating information, modelling, and making presentations.
 The professional practice of engineers including ethics and safety will be explored using an engineering topic.

 What you will study

 In this module, you’ll have the opportunity to develop the skills to support you in attaining your chosen qualification in engineering.
 By focusing on a real-life engineering sector, you’ll explore the professional practice of engineers including their ethics and approaches to safety.

 You’ll also gain invaluable practical skills: measuring; data analysis; research and information evaluation; modelling; presenting; designing; and decision making.
 Working both on your own and in a small online team, you’ll develop these skills through home experiments and a one-day online project school.
 You’ll define your learning needs and plan ways of meeting them with the support of experienced tutors.

 To pass the module, you must take part satisfactorily in the practical engineering component.
 You’ll have a selection of dates in June and July to choose from for attending the online project school.
 If you have any concerns about the practical engineering aspects of this module, contact your Student Support Team to discuss your options.

 On successful completion of the module you will be able to: